LdesignMedia/moodle-mod_openwebinar/README.md

   - Users in the room list sorted by status
   - Users in room list include browser and OS version
   - New message sound
-  - Support chat commands in message box
+  - Supported chat commands in message field
-    - /clear  clear all messages in your chat overview
+    - `/clear` This removes all messages in your chat overview

 #### Broadcaster
   - Broadcaster can mute chat messages from guests, students and teachers separately
-  - Broadcaster can close / end a openwebinar
+  - Broadcaster can close/end an openwebinar

 #### Users
   - Chat control panel for user in the room